Ogi-kun/bindbc-allegro5/README.md

 * `AllegroSupport.badLibrary` if `loadAllegro` returned `AllegroSupport.badLibrary` and no version of Allegro successfully loaded
 * a member of `AllegroSupport` indicating the version of Allegro that successfully loaded.
 When `loadAllegro` returns `AllegroSupport.badLibrary`, this will be a version number lower than the one configured at compile time.
 Otherwise, it will be the same as the manifest constant `allegroSupport`.

-The function `isAllegro5Loaded` returns `true` if any version of the shared library has been loaded and `false` if not.
+The function `isAllegroLoaded` returns `true` if any version of the shared library has been loaded and `false` if not.

 ```d
 AllegroSupport ret = loadAllegro();